dyne/lua-paillier/README.md

 More contact information is on [Zenroom.org](https://zenroom.org)

+This software Includes the cryptographic library Milagro released under the Apache License, Version 2.0
+- Copyright (C) 2016 MIRACL UK Ltd
+- Copyright (C) 2019 The Apache Software Foundation

-Special thanks to Thomas Fuerstner for the encouragement.
+Special thanks to Thomas Fuerstner for the encouragement to dive into multi-party computation.

+## Licensing

 Lua Multi Party is free software distributed under the terms of the MIT license reproduced here.
 Lua Multi Party may be used for any